catie-aq/blog-vaniila/_i18n/en/_posts/2023-02-24-Reconnaissance_faciale_en.md

 </center>

 <p style="text-align:justify;" >
-The network training was carried out based on the dataset <a href="http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/">VGGFace2</a> by Cao et al. (2018), a publicly accessible dataset containing about 3.3 million images and referring to more than 9000 people.
+The convolutional network used in this study was trained on the <a href="http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/">VGGFace2</a> dataset – by Cao et al. (2018)- which is a publicly accessible dataset containing around 3.3 million images of over 9000 individuals.
 <br><br>
 The images taken from this dataset with great variability in poses, age of subjects, exposures, etc., have been <b>normalized</b> so as to identify the faces and position the characteristic points of these (eyes, nose, mouth) in identical coordinates whatever the cliché considered.
 <br><br>
-This step of image normalization is critical to network performance.
-Face detection was performed using a neural network <a href="https://arxiv.org/abs/1905.00641v2">RetinaFace</a> by Deng et al. (2019) to identify an <i>bounding box</i> of the face as well as the characteristic points, the image obtained being <b>cut and transformed</b> so as to position the characteristic points at the predefined positions.
+The image normalization step is crucial for the network's performance.
+Face detection was performed using the <a href="https://arxiv.org/abs/1905.00641v2">RetinaFace</a> neural network developed by Deng et al. (2019), which identifies the <i>bounding box</i> of the face as well as characteristic points.
+The image is then <b>cropped and transformed</b> to position the characteristic points in predetermined positions.
 <br><br>
-The convolutional network was then trained from these frames.
+The convolutional network positioned at the core of our facial recognition device was then trained from these pictures.
 </p>
 <br>

 ## Architecture

 <p style="text-align:justify;" >
-The network is built on the basis of an architecture <a href="https://arxiv.org/abs/1905.11946">EfficientNet-B0</a> by Tan and Le (2019), this choice is a compromise between the various constraints of the problem that concerns us since the algorithm will be embedded on the robot, in a graphics card whose capacities are limited.
+The architecture of our network is based on <a href="https://arxiv.org/abs/1905.11946">EfficientNet-B0</a>, developed by Tan and Le (2019).
+This choice is a compromise between various constraints relevant to our problem, as the algorithm will be embedded in the robot with limited graphics card capabilities.
-The number of parameters in memory is constrained and the speed of execution must be sufficient (the decision must be fast because the people to be identified can move, for example).
+The number of parameters in memory is constrained, and the execution speed must be fast, as the people to be identified may move during the identification process.
 <br><br>
-Relatively short inference times characterize this network (compared to deeper networks, certainly more efficient but inducing significantly longer processing times).
+This network offers relatively short inference times compared to deeper networks, which are more efficient but require significantly longer processing times.
 </p>

 <center>